Like just about everyone else who writes one of these “about” pages, I’ve been writing since I was a kid.

 So I registered for a creative writing class to fill the void.
 Going into that first session I was terrified.
 I had tried to write fiction a few times but I always felt out of my element.
 And through that class, I still felt out of my element.
-But I must have showed some promise because at the end, the instructor invited me to participate in a her private critique group, a smaller, more intimate group that met in her home.
+But I must have showed some promise because at the end, the instructor invited me to participate in a her private critique circle, a smaller, more intimate group that met in her home.

 There I got invaluable feedback from seasoned peers.
 Slowly, I started to feel more at home in the role of fiction writer.
 It’s been six years and I still feel like an imposter sometimes.
 But then somehow I write something that I think is pretty decent and it gives me the confidence to keep going.